 Reliable raw materials grown by Australian farmers

-SHO safflower has performed well in three field trials, producing the unique SHO oils in the seed and with no side-effects on the performance of the crop.
+SHO safflower has performed well in five successive years of field trials, producing the unique SHO oils in the seed and with no side-effects on the performance of the crop.
 SHO safflower oil has significantly higher stability than conventional oils and performs as well or better than synthetic oils derived from fossil reserves.
 These properties will see SHO oil attain a higher value than normal crop oils – which should be reflected in a higher farm-gate value for growers.

 Commercialisation with an industrial partner, GO Resources